 As the end of the financial or business year approaches, it is a good idea and the ideal time to reflect on your business' finances and see what worked and what could have been done differently.
 This reflection will allow you to create resolutions for your business, to get it ready for the new year.

 Many businesses have failed, and then succeeded, but it takes a smart entrepreneur to see the faults first and then implement a new strategy.
+Any business can be compared to a phoenix; rising from the ashes and coming out strong again.
+There is absolutely nothing that can keep an entrepreneur from moving forward and weathering the storm.
+Here are some tips to help you get your business up and running again.

 As an entrepreneur, small business owner, or manager, time is something you rarely have in great supply.
 Your time is taken up by all sorts of tasks on your to-do list, ranging from admin, to employee management, to business operations, and there are still fires needing to be put out regularly.
 Days often go by without you getting everything on your list done.
 Clearly, you need more time, and automating mundane tasks in your business can make this possible while also making your business more efficient.